 The workers’ compensation insurance carrier will then apply any relevant discounts or experience modifications based on the employer’s loss history and the insurer’s specific underwriting guidelines.
 Actual rates will vary among insurance carriers contingent on the type of business risk they are most comfortable underwriting.

 |5140 Electrical Work|

 Individual employee workers’ compensation insurance rates vary based on the employer’s business experience and claims history.
 Rates are also contingent on the amount of coverage selected.
 A baseline policy starts with $100,000 of coverage per employee.
 To double or triple coverage, expect to pay 2% to 3% more in total premium.

 California is a competitive state when it comes to workers’ compensation insurance, so employers have the option of shopping around to get the best coverage for the best price.
 If you don’t have the time to shop for policies, you can also use a workers’ compensation insurance broker to compare quotes from multiple carriers.

 Insurance321 uses a simple online application form that takes less than a minute to complete.
-Once you apply, their system will automatically get quotes from the best carriers available.
+Once you apply, their system automatically reviews carriers, and a representative connects you to the best one for your business.
 The process with Insurance321 is fast, easy, and lets you get back to running your business.